Serving Those Who Serve The Church

 Who is eligible to join the Defined Benefit Plan?

 Licensed MCC clergy serving in the U.S. and who have completed four consecutive years of service in an approved ministry are eligible to join the Plan.
 They are automatically enrolled in their fifth year.
-For more information about maintaining eligibility, see Article II of the Defined Benefit Plan.

 What Benefits can be expected from the Defined Benefit Plan?